 You might also want to go more in-depth and tag subscribers based on the type of product they purchased, when they purchased it, or how much money they spend on average.

-Segments, on the other hand, are groups of contacts who have existing characteristics or data points in common.
+Segments are groups of contacts who have existing characteristics or data points in common.